Shopify vs. Other E-commerce Platforms for Your Online Store

 • Strong financial position

-Open source benefits
+Open source advantages

 WooCommerce and Magento benefit from open source development: